danirus/sphinx-nefertiti/docs/source/users-guide/customization/fonts.rst

 Web safe fonts
 **************

-You can customize the font settings to use Web safe fonts.
-Unlike the previous fonts, web safe fonts are provided directly by the web browser, and therefore do not require to load additional resources to be rendered, making your Sphinx project lighter.
+It is possible to customize the font settings to use Web safe fonts.
+Unlike the previous list, web safe fonts are available directly in the web browser, and do not require loading additional resources making your site to load faster.

-Here is a list of font categories and their web safe fonts provided by all major web browsers:
+A list of web safe fonts provided by all major web browsers:

-* **Sans Serif**: Helvetica, Arial, Arial Black, Verdana, Tahoma, Trebuchet MS, Gill Sans
+* Helvetica, Arial, Arial Black, Verdana, Tahoma, Trebuchet MS, Gill Sans (category: Sans Serif).
-* **Serif**: Times New Roman, Georgia, Palatino, Baskerville
+* Times New Roman, Georgia, Palatino, Baskerville (category: Serif).
-* **Monospace**: Andale Mono, Courier, Lucida, Monaco
+* Andale Mono, Courier, Lucida, Monaco (category: Monospace).
-* **Calligraphy**: Bradley Hand
+* Bradley Hand (category: Calligraphy).
-* **Cursive**: Brush Script MT, Comic Sans MS
+* Brush Script MT, Comic Sans MS (category: Cursive).
-* **Fantasy**: Impact, Luminari
+* Impact, Luminari (category: Fantasy).

 Example configuration
 *********************

-Customize the font settings by editing your ``conf.py`` module and updating the ``html_theme_options`` entry.
+To customize font settings, edit your ``conf.py`` module and update the ``html_theme_options``.
 These are the values used by the Nefertiti for Sphinx documentation:

 .. code-block:: python

     html_theme_options = {
-        # "sans_serif_font": "Nunito",  # Default value, no need to provide.
+        # "sans_serif_font": "Nunito",  # Default value.
         "documentation_font": "Open Sans",
         "monospace_font": "Ubuntu Mono",
         "monospace_font_size": "1.1rem",
-        # "project_name_font": "Nunito",  # Default value, no need to provide.
+        # "project_name_font": "Nunito",  # Default value.
-        # "documentation_font_size": "1.0rem",  # Default value, no need to provide.
+        # "documentation_font_size": "1.0rem",  # Default value.
-        # "doc_headers_font": "Georgia",  # Default value, no need to provide.
+        # "doc_headers_font": "Georgia",  # Default value.
     }

 Try the rest of the settings to find a combination of fonts that suits you.
 Or keep reading to find out how to add your preferred fonts.